 Under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, instructors must provide reasonable academic accommodations for qualified students with disabilities.

 Student Disability Services staff is available to provide consultations via email or phone.
 We encourage all faculty, staff and students to contact us should questions or concerns arise.

 Arranging for Accommodations

 At the beginning of the semester (preferably the first day), instructors should announce to each of his or her classes the procedures for arranging academic accommodations.
 This information should also be included on the course syllabus.

-Students seeking academic accommodations first register with Student Disability Services and meet with a counselor in our office who reviews documentation and determines eligibility for services.
-Students approved for accommodations then arrange to meet privately with course instructors.
-At this meeting they present the instructor with a Student Academic Accommodation Request (SAAR) form and discuss their academic needs.
+Students who are seeking academic accommodations should present the instructor with a Student Academic Accommodation Request (SAAR) form to discuss their academic needs at how to set up accommodations for which they are eligible.
 Please do not provide accommodations to students without this form.